Sponsored by Wholesale Warranties

 You will also have had time to educate yourself on what is covered and what is not.
-These can be great points of comparison when you sit down in the finance office and have an opportunity to compare those plans.
+These can be great points of comparison.
+Sit down in the finance office and compare those plans.

-An even better option is to relate to the sales team or finance manager on your first visit to the dealer that you are interested in an extended warranty and would like some information to take home with you.
-Not only will you be better equipped to make a comparison, any hesitancy on their part to provide you that data up front will be a telling sign.
+An even better option is to relate to the sales team or finance manager on your first visit to the dealer.
+Tell them you are interested in an extended warranty.
+Let them know you want information to take home with you.
+You be better equipped to make a comparison.
+And any hesitancy on their part to provide you that data up front is a bad sign.

-Take the mystery and fear out of buying an extended warranty and put yourself back in control of the process.
+Take the mystery and fear out of buying an extended warranty.
+Put yourself back in control of the process.
 Protect yourself by understanding exactly what is and isn’t covered by your warranty.
-Whatever your decision is, you can go back to the dealership with confidence knowing you are able to make an informed decision at your pace, on your terms.
+Whatever your decision is, you can go back to the dealership with confidence.
+Now you know you are able to make an informed decision.
 Whether it’s new, or new-to-you, get back in the driver’s seat with Wholesale Warranties.

 What is RV Insurance?

-On the surface, RV insurance is exactly what it sounds like, insurance for your RV to protect you and your belongings while “living on the road”.
-RV insurance is a bit of a hybrid between what you might see for your automobile, and some of what you might have for your home.
+On the surface, RV insurance is exactly what it sounds like.
+It’s insurance for your RV to protect you and your belongings.
+The policy can cover you while living on the road.
+RV insurance is a bit of a hybrid.
+It hovers between what you might see for your automobile, and some of what you might have for your home.